UIUpdated May 16, 2026

 }

-Badges inherit their colors from semantic tokens and adapt automatically to light and dark mode.
+Badges inherit their colors from semantic tokens and adapt to light and dark mode.

 Use variants to convey meaning or status.